SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 {{< c8y-admon-info>}}
 To assign a location to an asset, add the default property Location to the asset model.
 For more info on default properties, see [Default properties](#default-properties).<br>
 If there are any validation errors for a field, it is highlighted in red with a validation error message asking you to fill in the required information.
-Enter the necessary information and click **Save**. <br>
+Enter the necessary information and click **Save**.
-The selected asset properties are not listed in the dropdown.
 {{< /c8y-admon-info>}}

 If there is no asset property meeting your requirements when you search, click **New asset property**.
 For more details on how to create a new asset property see [To create an asset property](#to-create-an-asset-property).